15 Most Popular Filipino Desserts

 7. Maja Blanca

-Literally translated as “white delicacy”, Maja Blanca is a dish of Spanish origin that has become a very popular Filipino dessert which can be found at almost any festivity.
-It is basically a coconut milk pudding thickened with cornstarch slurry.
-Maja has the consistency of thick gelatin and has a delicate flavor, is creamy white in color, and has a soft, smooth, and creamy texture.
+It is basically a coconut milk pudding thickened with cornstarch.
+Maja has the consistency of thick gelatin and has a delicate flavor, is creamy white, and has a soft, smooth, and creamy texture.

 8. Ginataang Bilo Bilo

+How did this dish get its name?
 Ginataang bilo-bilo means “rice balls cooked in sweetened coconut milk.”
-It is derived from the word gata (coconut milk).
-Bilo-bilo comes from the sound the sticky rice balls make as they boil away on a stove.
-The Chinese introduced the idea that round and starchy desserts symbolize wealth sticking to anyone who consumes them.
+Bilo-bilo comes from the sound of the sticky rice balls as they boil away on a stove.

 9. Minatamis Na Saging (Sweetened Saba Bananas)

-Philippines is one of the leading global exporters of bananas.
-Because of their widespread availability, Filipinos get to enjoy a variety of this fruit.
-Each one has its own unique characteristic, but only Saba is used to make sweetened bananas or Minatamis na Saging.
-It is more of a beloved homemade dish than a restaurant special as Filipinos regularly make this dish at home as it’s one of the simplest desserts you can make.
+However, only the Saba variety is used to make sweetened bananas or Minatamis na Saging, which is more of a beloved homemade treat than a restaurant delicacy.
+Filipinos regularly make this dish at home as it’s one of the simplest desserts you can make.

-Minatamis na Saging is cooked by boiling three ingredients: bananas, brown sugar, and water.
+It’s prepared by boiling three ingredients: bananas, brown sugar, and water.
 Vanilla extract is sometimes added to enhance the flavor.
 After the bananas have absorbed the sugar and water, this dessert is served as it is or with shaved ice and tapioca pearls.

 10. Silvanas